Adelaide Botanic Garden: Governance and funding

-The Botanic Gardens of South Australia, which include Adelaide, Wittunga and Mount Lofty Botanic Gardens, and also the State Herbarium of South Australia, are administered by the Board of the Botanic Gardens and State Herbarium, a State Government statutory authority, based on the Botanic Gardens and State Herbarium Act 1978 and Botanic Gardens and State Herbarium Regulations 2007.
+The entity known as "Botanic Gardens and State Herbarium of South Australia" includes three public gardens: Adelaide Botanic Garden; Wittunga Botanic Garden; and Mount Lofty Botanic Garden, as well as the State Herbarium and South Australian Seed Conservation Centre. and administered by the Board of the Botanic Gardens and State Herbarium, a State Government statutory authority, based on the Botanic Gardens and State Herbarium Act 1978 and Botanic Gardens and State Herbarium Regulations 2007.

-Dr Lucy Sutherland was appointed as the Director in 2016.
+Lucy Sutherland was appointed as the Director in 2016.
 In July 2021, Michael Harvey commenced as Director.

 The gardens receive funding from the Government of South Australia, supplemented by sponsorship and community donations administered by the Adelaide Botanic Gardens Foundation.
 Funds are raised for the purposes of "scientific research, education, acquisition and maintenance of living collections and for the long-term financial security of the Gardens."
 The foundation is the trustee of the not-for-profit Adelaide Botanic Gardens Foundation Fund.

 Sponsorship

 As of 2019, the garden received support from "program partners" Santos and Electranet, an NFP and a private sponsor.
 There were also a number of supporting partners".